NASA-AMMOS/Landform/Web/docs/SETUP.md

 1. Version Label: VERSION
 1. Deploy - it takes a few minutes

-## 7: Deploy Landform Worker to EC2 Auto Scale Group
+## 8: Deploy Landform Worker to EC2 Auto Scale Group
 The following instructions assume you have a `landformweb-worker-VERSION.zip` bundle and an `ec2userdata.txt` file.

-You must already have deployed the Landform master server on Elastic Beanstal in the same venue following the instructions above.
+You must already have deployed the Landform master server on Elastic Beanstalk in the same venue following the instructions above.

 ### 1. Setup Security
 These steps only need to be performed once before your first deployment.